Roan0316/Roan0316/README.md

 # Hi, I'm Roan Stift

-I'm a passionate **Software Developer in training** at the **Graafschap College**, focused on building creative, user-friendly, and maintainable applications.
+I'm a passionate **Software Developer in training** at **Graafschap College**, focused on building creative, user-friendly, and maintainable applications.
 Whether it’s designing slick UIs or structuring robust backends, I enjoy working across the full stack to bring ideas to life.

 ---

-## 🚀 About Me
+### 🚀 About Me

 - **Based in:** Netherlands
 - **Current projects:**